The all-new VDI 2048 (2017) certified

 • Main cooling water mass flow [kg/s]

-• Cooling water volume flow from river [m³/s]
+• Cooling water volume flow from the river [m³/s]

 • Number of cooling tower pumps